domysh/ctfbox/README.md

 You can see a demo [here](https://ctfbox.domy.sh)

+The infrastruture has the same model of <a href="https://ad.cyberchallenge.it/rules">CyberChallenge A/D infrastructure</a> created by <a href="https://cybersecnatlab.it/">CINI Cybersecurity National Lab</a>: also the rules and the network schema are taken from there.

 ## Introduction
 CTFBox is an open-source project designed to provide a simple infrastructure for attack and defense simulations.
 It facilitates cybersecurity training and testing through various components and services.